dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/handouts/dwarven-fortress-vision.md

 ### Key Information

-1. **The Stone of Resilience**: The second of the Seven Stones of Binding is located within Frosthold, in what appears to be a ceremonial chamber.
+1. **The Stone of Resilience**: The second of the Four Stones of Binding is located within Frosthold, in what appears to be a ceremonial chamber.
 It is partially encased in magical ice.

 2. **Fortress Occupation**: The fortress is now occupied by servants of the Frost Architect, including:
    - Winter wights